It’s not all in your head. Ask for help today.

 - Difficulty concentrating, remembering and decision-making

 Depression may feel impossible to overcome, but it’s not.
 With targeted therapy and individualized treatment, you can live a fulfilling, happy life.

 Anxiety disorders are characterized by feelings of tension, worry and physical changes, such as increased blood pressure.
 Those with anxiety disorders are likely to avoid situations that worry them, and may experience sweating, trembling, nausea, dizziness or a rapid heartbeat when confronted with these situations.
 Anxiety and PTSD can go hand-in-hand.

 - Restlessness or edginess

 - Muscle tension

 - Sleep problems (insomnia, restless sleep)

 Anxiety is treatable with talk therapy and medication.
-You don’t have to feel anxious in your daily life.
-You can feel peaceful, calm and secure.
+You don’t have to let anxiety get in the way of living your life.

 The emotional burden of behavioral health issues, combined with substance abuse, can eventually lead to suicidal thoughts or actions.
 In fact, more fire fighters kill themselves than are killed in the line of duty.